 How many of you like peaches?
 I absolutely, positively love them, and I'm always so happy when peach season rolls around.
 Last year, I shared a recipe for a super easy peach dump cake made with canned peaches, which is one of my family's favorite desserts.
-So this year, I thought I'd share this sweet and juicy Fresh Peach Crisp made with fresh peaches, which is another wonderful way to enjoy the taste of this versatile fruit!
+So this year, I thought I'd share this sweet and juicy Easy Peach Crisp Recipe made with fresh peaches, which is another wonderful way to enjoy the taste of this versatile fruit!

 The family absolutely refuses to go back to that orchard, no matter how hard I try to convince them, so I've been buying peaches at a local farmers market.
 They're still good, and they work very well for baking, but really, nothing compares to picking peaches straight off the tree.
 So if you have the chance, definitely go for it!